revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-198.Suppose there are three classes, Father, Mother and Child.
-The Child class inherits properties from two classes, Father and Mother class, than which type of inheritance can be depicted from the above scenario?
+198. Suppose there are three classes, Father, Mother and Child.
+The Child class inherits properties from two classes, Father and Mother class, then which type of inheritance can be depicted from the above scenario?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-By the definition, Multiple inheritance states that one derived class can inherits properties from more than 1 base class.
-In the above scenario also, we can see that Child class is a derived class which inherits all the properties from the 2 base classes, that is Father and Mother class.
+By the definition, Multiple inheritances state that one derived class can inherit properties from more than 1 base class.
+In the above scenario also, we can see that the Child class is a derived class which inherits all the properties from the 2 base classes, that is Father and Mother classes.

 </details>

 ---

-199.William is asking "Polymorphism provides a default implementation of function overloading in python" to his junior, it is true or false and give me the explanation why.
+199. William asks "Polymorphism provides a default implementation of function overloading in python" to his junior.
+Is it true or false and give an explanation.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)